UK Part-Time Jobs for Indian Students in 2026: Your Guide to Earning While Studying

 How to Prepare

-• Refine Your CV/Resume: Create a professional CV highlighting your academic achievements, any previous work experience, skills, and extracurricular activities.
-Tailor it for each job application.
+- Develop Your CV/Resume: Create a professional CV that highlights your academic achievements, any previous work experience, transferable skills, and relevant qualifications.
+Tailor it to UK job application standards.

 What Should Students Do Next?

-• Contact University Career Services: Most universities have dedicated career services that offer guidance on job searching, CV writing, and interview preparation.
-Reach out to them as soon as you receive your offer.
+- Explore University Career Services: Most universities have dedicated career services that offer workshops on CV writing, interview skills, and job searching strategies tailored for international students.

 How EduNext Can Help